CesiumGS/3d-tiles/Styling/README.md

 ## Overview

-3D Tiles styles provide concise declarative styling of tileset features.
-A style defines expressions to evaluate a feature's `color` (RGB and translucency) and `show` properties, often based on the feature's properties stored in the tile's batch table.
+3D Tiles styles provide concise declarative styling of tileset.
+A style defines expressions to evaluate a feature's `color` (RGB and translucency) and `show` properties, often based on the feature's properties or class as stored in the tile's [Batch Table](../BatchTable/README.md).

+While a style may be created for and reference properties of a tileset, a style is independent of a tileset, such that any style can be applied to any tileset.

-Styles are defined with JSON and expressions written in a small subset of JavaScript augmented for styling.
+Styles are defined with JSON and expressions written in the styling expression syntax specified below, a small subset of JavaScript augmented for styling.
 Additionally the styling language provides a set of built-in functions to support common math operations.

 ## Examples